codefellows/setup-guide/mac/test/test.md

 `verify`

 This will verify that each step has been set up correctly.

+Expected output should look similar to this:

 ```
 yourMacUserName~$ verify